TCA-Coding-Club/tca-journal/src/articles/solomon_1023.md

 ---
 topic: Physics
 date: 2023-10-01
 title: Do We Have Free Will?
-This is What Physics Says.
+This Is What Physics Says.
 writer: Solomon Hyun
 slug: do-we-have-free-will-this-is-what-physics-says
 thumbnail: ../images/articles/puppet_mind.jpg